brainix/pottery/README.md

-Bloom filters are a powerful data structure that help you to answer the questions, *&ldquo;Have I seen this element before?&rdquo;* and *&ldquo;How many distinct elements have I seen?&rdquo;* but not the question, *&ldquo;What are all of the elements that I&rsquo;ve seen before?&rdquo;*  So think of Bloom filters as Python sets that you can add elements to, use to test element membership, and get the length of, but that you can&rsquo;t iterate through or get elements back out of.
+Bloom filters are a powerful data structure that help you to answer the questions, *&ldquo;Have I seen this element before?&rdquo;* and *&ldquo;How many distinct elements have I seen?&rdquo;*; but not the question, *&ldquo;What are all of the elements that I&rsquo;ve seen before?&rdquo;*  So think of Bloom filters as Python sets that you can add elements to, use to test element membership, and get the length of; but that you can&rsquo;t iterate through or get elements back out of.

 Bloom filters are probabilistic, which means that they can sometimes generate